 The Chamber of Deputies is composed of 500 members directly elected for a three-year term of office, and may not be immediately re-elected.
 A total of 300 seats are elected in single-member districts by the first-past-the-post method; every federal entity has a minimum of two single-member seats.
 The remaining 200 seats are apportioned at the national level according to the largest remainder method of proportional representation; these are subsequently distributed among five multi-member constituencies.

-In order to participate in the apportionment of Chamber of Deputies proportional seats, a political party must field candidates in at least 200 single-member districts, and receive at least two percent of the total number of votes cast for proportional lists, including invalid ballots.
+In order to participate in the apportionment of Chamber of Deputies proportional seats, a political party must field candidates in at least 200 single-member districts, and receive at least three (previously two) percent of the total number of votes cast for proportional lists, including invalid ballots.
 However, no political party may receive more than 300 seats in the Chamber of Deputies, and generally speaking no party can be awarded a proportion of Chamber seats exceeding its nationwide vote proportion by more than eight percentage points.
 Nevertheless, the latter rule does not apply to a party that by virtue of its victories in single-member districts has obtained a proportion of Chamber seats exceeding its vote percentage by more than eight percent.

 The Mexican Senate's 128 members are directly elected for a six-year term of office, and may not be immediately re-elected either.
 Each one of Mexico's 32 federal entities chooses three senators: in each entity, the party or coalition with the largest number of votes receives two seats, and the party or coalition in second place obtains one seat.
 The remaining 32 seats are apportioned in a single, nationwide constituency by the largest remainder method of proportional representation, among lists polling at least two percent of the vote, taking into account invalid ballots.